Delivering sustainable fisheries through fiscal incentives

 Fisheries resources that support the livelihoods of millions of women and men are under threat due to overfishing and pollution.
 IIED is exploring how governments can use fiscal instruments – such as taxes and subsidies – to deliver positive socioeconomic and environmental outcomes for sustainable and inclusive fisheries management.

-Senior researcher (inclusive blue economy), Shaping Sustainable Markets
+Senior researcher (fisheries), Shaping Sustainable Markets research group

 Marine and coastal ecosystems provide a range of critical services reaching across supply chains, from food, biodiversity and culture to regulating important functions such as carbon sinks, climate and flood protection.
 Coastal waters are the workplace of small-scale fishers; their long-term viability is key to many men and women’s livelihoods.
 Despite this, they are under threat from over exploitation.